firefly-iii/firefly-iii/README.md

 You should always run Firefly III on a site with TLS enabled (https://).
 Please note that although some parts of the database are encrypted (transaction descriptions, names, etc.) some parts are _not_ (amounts, dates, etc).
 If you need more security, you must enable transparent database encryption or a comparable technology.
+Please remember that this is open source software under active development, and it is in no way guaranteed to be safe or secure.

 ## Translations